ShibamRoy9826/HackNet/README.md

 - Any feature that you all demand, all I need is free time, you can open an issue to request a new feature.

 ## Contribution
-You can contribute by raising an issue or making a pull request, I will happily review them and merge them asap:)
+You can contribute by raising an issue or making a pull request, I will happily review them and merge them as soon as possible:)

 >If you like this app, please star this repo, that will motivate me to develop it further! ✨